Happy Valley AA: 2010s

 After a last place finish in 2015–16, the club were relegated to the bottom tier of Hong Kong football for the first time in 48 years.

 Following successive relegations, it was decided that for the 2016–17 season, Happy Valley would loan players from Tung Sing and Chelsea Soccer School (HK).
 A U-18 academy team would also be restarted.
 The decisions proved to be very successful as Happy Valley lost only one league game all season en route to the Third Division title.

 In the 2017–18 season, the club once again won the league title and were promoted back to the First Division.

 Happy Valley won the First Division during the 2018–19 season.
 They applied for promotion to the Hong Kong Premier League at the conclusion of the season and were accepted on 17 June 2019.

 2020s

-After two seasons in the Hong Kong Premier League, Happy Valley confirmed that they will not participate in the 2021–22 HKPL season on 1 July 2021 due to financial difficulties.
+After two seasons in the Hong Kong Premier League, Happy Valley confirmed that they would not participate in the 2021–22 HKPL season on 1 July 2021 due to financial difficulties.

 During the 2022–23 season, Happy Valley were once again embroiled in another match-fixing scandal that saw 11 players and coach Chill Chiu among those arrested.

 Starting from the 2023–24 season, Happy Valley withdrew from the Hong Kong football league system.
-The football section, that was ordered to be liquidated, was operated by Happy Valley Football Club Co., Ltd. established by Chen Zhishi.
-The club itself operates independently as Happy Valley Sports Association, so the sports club will not be affected in any way.
-Its track and field department, swimming department, basketball department and other departments are after liquidation of football section still operating normally.
+The football section that was ordered to be liquidated was operated by Happy Valley Football Club Co., Ltd. established by Chen Zhishi.
+The club itself operates independently as Happy Valley Sports Association, so the sports club is not affected in any way.
+Its track and field department, swimming department, basketball department and other departments are still operating normally after the liquidation of the football section.